 American Baptist, Presbyterian Church, USA, United Church of Christ, United Methodist

 UMECM is for you and your friends who are of same faith, or no faith:

 The UME Campus ministry exists to serve all humanity and seeks to create community around the life of the Spirit.
 So that we might live and move and have our being in a way that dignifies our presence in the SU community and the global community, our goals include engaging in open and honest conversations, connective interactions and establishing life giving and supportive relations.

 "You" means you.
 We are not going to define "you" just come and bring all of your "you-nique" energy to our gatherings.
-Join us this year and let us continue to create beautiful memorable moments together.
+Join us!
+Membership is free!
+Let us create beautiful, memorable moments together on your educational journey.

 Rhonda Chester, MDIV